IBM/microservices-traffic-management-using-istio/README.md

 [![Build Status](https://travis-ci.org/IBM/ISTIO-Service-Mesh-on-Kubernetes.svg?branch=master)](https://travis-ci.org/IBM/ISTIO-Service-Mesh-on-Kubernetes)

-# Deploy microservices with load balancing, access policies, telemetry and reporting leveraging ISTIO Service Mesh on Kubernetes
+# Deploy microservices with load balancing, access policies, telemetry and reporting leveraging Istio Service Mesh on Kubernetes

 [Istio](http://istio.io) is an open platform that provides a uniform way to connect, manage, and secure microservices.
 Istio is the result of a joint collaboration between IBM, Google and Lyft as a means to support traffic flow management, access policy enforcement and the telemetry data aggregation between microservices, all without requiring changes to the code of your microservice.
 Istio provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars, an extended version of the  [Envoy](https://lyft.github.io/envoy/) proxy, in the same Pod as your microservice.